fpetersma/EvolutionOfCoffee/process book.md

 - first on-mouseover and on-mouseout functions have been implemented: countries now 'light up' when mouseover is detected. what is actually being done, is that the countries get a stroke of the same colour, hence appearing to light up. next step are the pop ups.

 - created the first code concerning the pop up, will continue tomorrow.

+## 06.09.2015

+- used http://bl.ocks.org/mbostock/1087001 for the tooltip

+## 06.10.2015

+- I managed to made the tooltip adjust to the size of the inside text, so the next step is to put all the texts in a dictionary, so that I can load the specific text easily in-code.

+- all of the text has been added to the code, and the popups work as I want them to. added the credits, that also worked out perfectly.
+The next step in the process is to work on the layout and the presentation of all the data, and to decide on whether i should add more different data. also, I will check on the correctness of the data, the information and the grammar.

+06.11.2015

+- I have decided not to show statistics on the countries, next to the stories I wrote.
+Instead, i will use the fourth wave map to show for all the different coffee producing countries. also, today i will rewrite some text.